robertfasano/emergent/docs/source/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The network architecture for the fiber coupling problem is shown in Figure 2.
 The tip and tilt degrees of freedom comprise two Input nodes, labeled X and Y. The Device node takes these two nodes as inputs and physically actuates the mirror using the driver in ``emergent/devices/picoAmp.py``.
 The output of the Device node is connected to an Optimizer node, which measures the fiber-coupled power and sends commands to the Device node to optimize the efficiency.

 Construction of this network requires only a few lines of code in ``main.py``, which should be added under the Network Construction header.
-First, we define the Optimizer node:
+First, we initialize a LabJack to control the entire experiment, then pass it in to a Control node:

 .. code-block:: python

+   labjack = LabJack(devid=devid)

    optimizer = Node(name='autoAlign', sensor='labjackT7', args=('490016934', 'AIN0'), layer=0)

+Note that devid should correspond to the serial number of your LabJack.
 We have constructed a node named 'autoAlign' in the bottom layer of the network.
 Passing in a sensor argument tells EMERGENT that this is an Optimizer node (as opposed to a Device or Input node).
 We also pass in the serial number and the input channel of the LabJack.

 Now let's add the Device node: